ozgunsungar/Corner-Edge_Detection/README.md

 These codes based on [image](https://raw.githubusercontent.com/ozgunsungar/Corner-Edge_Detection/main/image.png).
 So you have to adjust threshold and other numbers for your problem.

-# Let's have a look our code. :muscle:

 Code file contains :
 -Generic Sobel
 -Manual Convolution